cicsdev/cics-java-liberty-restapp/README.md

 Sample RESTful web application for deployment to a Liberty JVM server in CICS.
 The application is supplied with two resources:

 1. `InfoResource` - This queries the JVM server environment using system properties and uses JAXB beans to return a JSON response detailing the CICS environment.
 1. `ReverseResource` - This is similar to `InfoResource`, but uses the JCICS API to link to the COBOL program `EDUCHAN` using channels and containers.
 An input string is passed to `EDUCHAN`, which is then reversed and returned, along with the time from CICS.

+Further extensions to this application are available in the repository [cics-java-liberty-restappext](https://github.com/cicsdev/cics-java-liberty-restappext) which provides several code examples for accessing CICS resources from Java using the JCICS API.

 The following Java source components are supplied in the [`src/main/java`](src/main/java) directory in this repository.